We have compiled a simple list of a few tips to help you negotiate a fair property settlement:

 Disclose quickly and don’t hold back

 Muddying your figures or delaying disclosure is likely to make your ex’s lawyer think you are trying to hide something even if you are not.
-To reach a negotiated settlement, make sure you are open with your family lawyer and ex and provide copies of all relevant documents and information.
+To reach a negotiated settlement, make sure you are open with your family lawyer and ex-partner and provide copies of all relevant documents and information.

 TIP: Trying to delay or confuse your ex will probably lead to them asking for more information and potentially push the matter to court.